Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Other extensions

 \subsection{Sample size estimation and simulation}

 The framework of smooth transformation models can also be valuable for researchers involved in designing new studies.
 Simulating from the illustrated models (using \cmd{simulate}) offers a straightforward approach for tasks such as sample size estimation.
 Because the transformation function $\h$ is smooth, it is relatively simple to invert this function numerically, such that it becomes possible to apply probability integral transforms for generating new event times from a fitted model analogously to \citet{Bender_Augustin_Blettner_2005}.
 As an example, we might want to generate data for a future trial where 5-FU overall survival is improved by some innovative therapy.
 We start with fitting a Weibull model to overall survival, conditional on treatment $\rw$ and age. \begin{Schunk} \begin{Sinput} R> m <- as.mlt(Survreg(OS ~ randarm + age, data = CAOsurv, + dist = "weibull", support = c(.1, 80 * 365))) \end{Sinput} \end{Schunk} We simulate new survival times $\rY$ from this conditional distribution for study participants with normally distributed age in a balanced trial, with the covariate values stored in a data frame called \code{nd}.
 A useful feature in \pkg{tram} is the ability to change model coefficients on the fly.
-Here, we change the log-hazard ratio to $0.25$ and simulate from this altered Weibull model: \begin{Schunk} \begin{Sinput} R> cf <- coef(m) R> cf["randarm5-FU + Oxaliplatin"] <- .25 R> coef(m) <- cf R> nd$T <- as.Surv(simulate(m, newdata = nd, K = 1000)) \end{Sinput} \end{Schunk} In addition, we simulate censoring times $\rC \indep \rY \mid \rW = \rw, \rA = \ra$ such that $80\%$ of observations will be right-censored (with probabilistic index $\Prob(\rY > \rC \mid \rW = \rw, \rA = \ra) = \text{logit}(0.8)$ \citep{Sewak_Hothorn_2023}): \begin{Schunk} \begin{Sinput} R> cf["(Intercept)"] <- cf["(Intercept)"] + qlogis(.8) R> coef(m) <- cf R> nd$C <- as.Surv(simulate(m, newdata = nd, K = 1000)) \end{Sinput} \end{Schunk} and finally compute the potentially right-censored event times for model re-fitting: \begin{Sinput} R> nd$nOS <- with(nd, Surv(time = pmin(T[, "time"], C[, "time"]), + event = T[,"time"] < C[,"time"])) \end{Sinput}
+Here, we change the log-hazard ratio to $0.25$ and simulate from this altered Weibull model: \begin{Schunk} \begin{Sinput} R> cf <- coef(m) R> cf["randarm5-FU + Oxaliplatin"] <- .25 R> coef(m) <- cf R> nd$T <- as.Surv(simulate(m, newdata = nd, K = 1000)) \end{Sinput} \end{Schunk} In addition, we simulate censoring times $\rC \indep \rY \mid \rW = \rw, \rA = \ra$ such that $80\%$ of observations will be right-censored (with probabilistic index